Graham Norton Family History

 Irish Roots

-Graham’s roots are Irish, but Protestant in Ireland.
-His paternal forefathers were originally English, tenant farmers on the Fitzwilliam Wentworth estate in south Yorkshire.
-John Walker, born in Greasbrough in 1691, crossed the Irish Sea with his wife and two children around 1713 to tenant farm for them in Carnew, county Wicklow.
+Walkers in Wicklow.
+John Walker, born in Greasbrough in Yorkshire in 1691, crossed the Irish Sea with his wife and two children around 1713 to tenant farm for them in Carnew, county Wicklow.
 And they remained tenant farmers for the Fitzwilliams for many generations.

 Thomas Walker, born in 1773, lived through the bloody 1798 rebellion when the Society of United Irishmen rose up against English rule.
 It was recorded that John Walker, a relative, was shot and piked by the rebels.
 But Carnew, a Protestant stronghold, resisted the Catholic onslaught and in fact was the scene for the massacre of 41 Catholic prisoners held there.

+Later Walkers.
 George’s son and Graham’s father Billy left Carnew for Dublin where he worked as a sales representative for Guinness.
 In 1970 he moved his family to the mainly Protestant town of Bandon in county Cork.

-Maternal Line
+His Maternal Line

 Graham’s paternal line may have come from Wicklow.
 But his maternal line, according to the BBC program Who Do You Think You Are, originated further north in county Antrim.